Raasikh/isitA.com/README.md

 > - Please note that the first Docker build will be a bit slow, but subsequent builds will be faster.
 This is because Playwright, a major dependency of `crawl4ai`, takes time to install.
 > - Connect to the postgres instance on 5432.
 Remember we have to add the pg vector extension and run the query ```sql CREATE EXTENSION IF NOT EXISTS vector;``` and run on terminal (you should activate the .venv) `make migrate`
 > - To see all the endpoints ypu can use swagger check : (http://localhost:8005/docs)[http://localhost:8005/docs] .
 They should be 11 in total.

+# isitA.com

+### Environment Setup

+Here’s a concise **step-by-step guide** for someone to run the application - only the essential steps:

+---